Despite winning the Grand Slam, Jeremy Guscott argues the Irish don't have any world class players.

 Nevertheless what cannot be denied is Ireland are Grand Slam Six Nations champions and are building towards the World Cup nicely.
 Traditionally Ireland under-achieve in the tournament having never got passed the quarter finals so proof will be in the pudding net year in Japan.

-Ireland may win a Grand Slam this weekend,…
+Ireland won a Grand Slam last year, but…